Why lawyer branding is important

 - Devise and follow a personal branding strategy that addresses your professional priorities and stick to the deadlines you set.

 To learn more about each of these steps, make sure to read our personal branding guide.
-And if you sign up for BrandYourself’s free online reputation management software you can automatically scan search results for your name, flag damaging content on your social profiles and learn how to create & optimize your accounts step-by-step.
+And if you sign up for BrandYourself’s free ORM software you can automatically scan search results for your name, flag damaging content on your social profiles and learn how to create & optimize your accounts step-by-step.

 When it comes to building a strong online foundation for attorneys and lawyers, we suggest that you start with the 10-12 online properties suggested in the personal branding guide.
 However, it’s especially important that lawyers create or optimize their profiles on law-specific sites like Avvo or Martindale (and its associated sites).
 That way you ensure that people who are seriously looking for legal counsel have the chance to find you.